A nosy FAQ about the Boost Nomination Pilot

 We at Medium are not experts in all areas, and we recognize that many subject matter experts are using Medium — often as publication editors.
 The Boost Nomination Pilot program is a step towards giving these experts more power to build community and help readers find stories that resonate with them.

-Wait, now Medium publication editors are in charge of Boosting?!
+Wait, now independent publication editors are in charge of Boosting?!

 Nope.
 The stories that come in from nominators are reviewed and approved by our internal curation team before they are Boosted.
 Our long-term plan is that the vast majority of nominations will come via our community nominators.
 However, as of May 2023, only 43% do.